pandas-dev/pandas/doc/source/development/contributing.rst

 This changes your working directory to the shiny-new-feature branch.
-Keep any changes in this branch specific to one bug or feature so it is clear what the branch brings to *pandas*.
+Keep any changes in this branch specific to one bug or feature so it is clear what the branch brings to pandas.
 You can have many shiny-new-features and switch in between them using the git checkout command.

 When creating this branch, make sure your master branch is up to date with